 It is an historical fact that sharing the planet has never been humanity’s finest attribute. — Marvel Comics

 Everyone fears what they don’t understand.
 So it’s important to constantly learn about and develop ourselves.
-It’s our own lack of understanding that we fear, our own lack of inner knowing — it’s sure not about the ever changing outer perceptions we think we see.
-That is the devastating WMD. — BMConsult
+It’s our own lack of understanding that we fear, our own lack of inner knowing — it’s surely not about the ever changing outer perceptions which we think we see.
+That lack is THE devastating WMD. — BMConsult

 We often let our tools define our work, rather than the other way around. — anon.

 Too many moving parts means too many things have to work seamlessly to achieve the result.
 Beware&Balance. — anon.

 The old cloak-manufacturers, the German Jews, were merely merchants.
 Our people [Russian Jews], on the other hand, were mostly tailors or cloak operators who had learned the mechanical part of the industry, and they were introducing a thousand innovations into it, perfecting, revolutionizing it.
 We brought to our work a knowledge, a taste, and an ardor which the men of the old firms did not possess.
 And we were shedding our uncouthness, too. — Abraham Cahan (novelist, 1917)

 Finding and losing, and then finding again, and so on, is what living is about. — Bruce Wayne’s butler

 The only reason people say “hopefulness” is stupid is because they truly fear the torture of “despair,” for which some of it, however minute, must exist. — Bane (from one of the Batman movies)

 Always teach … to dream, to seek the unknown; to look for what is beautiful is its own reward.
 And I beg you to remember those words so easy to forget: a man’s reach should exceed his grasp, or what’s a Heaven for? — The Lost City of Z